 - 5. When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the KOER test at this time, press the SYSTEM MENU (§) button. - The Scan Tool will retrieve the Cylinder Identification (ID) Code.
+If you wish to exit the KOER test at this time, press the SYSTEM MENU (§) button. - 6.
+When instructed by the message on the Scan Tool's display, start the engine and press the ENTER → button to continue.
+A "One moment please KOER test is in progress..." message shows temporarily on the Scan Tool's LCD display. - The Scan Tool will retrieve the Cylinder Identification (ID) Code.
 The Cylinder ID Code identifies the number of cylinders for the vehicle under test. - If the Scan Tool cannot retrieve the Cylinder ID Code, an advisory message displays.
 Press the